open-horizon/open-horizon.github.io/README.md

 <img src="https://matrix.to/img/matrix-badge.svg" /></a>
 </p>

-# Contributing to Open Horizon Pages
+# Contributing to Open Horizon pages

-If you would like to contribute, please read the following contents.
-This document contains a lot of tips and guidelines to help keep things organized.
+If you would like to contribute content, read the following documentation for helpful information and guidelines.

 We appreciate and recognize all contributors.